 Many of these chalets have an actual view of the sea and, while simply furnished, are very spacious, and a decent starting point if you wish to explore the Changi area.

 If you are a civil servant, you get discounted rates, woohoo!
 Check out the price list on the official CSC website.

 Address: 2 Netheravon Road Singapore 508503 / 30 Netheravon Road 508522

 NSRCC Chalet (off-peak prices from $212 per night)

 These bungalows can only be booked by current and past NS men who have signed up as members of NSRCC (National Service Resort and Country Club).

-Technically, members of the public are allowed to book chalets, too, but NSRCC members have priority and can book up to 6 months in advance, rather than the usual 5.
+NSRCC members also have priority and can book up to 6 months in advance, rather than the usual 5.
 This means that it may be hard to get a slot during peak period for non-NSRCC members.

 But it’s probably more worth it to get it during off-peak period anyway because the price difference is quite huge between off-peak and peak periods.

 Other than NSRCC members, SAFRA members and NS men also get preferential rates, while ordinary Singapore citizens pay less than non-citizens.
 The prices quoted in the table are for ordinary Singapore citizens.

 To be honest, this SAFRA chalet looks pretty sweet.
 They’re super spacious, equipped with nice, big windows that offer green views that most of us don’t get at home, and the design and décor are pleasant and tasteful.
 This makes it very tempting to persuade the men in your household to go sign up for an NSRCC membership.